biohackerellie/docs/docs/Docker/Windows RDS with Guacamole.md

 ### Add RDS host
 Next, go to the connections tab to configure the connection to the Windows host we set up earlier.
 1. Click `New Connection`
-2. Name the host and set the protocal to RDP
+2. Name the host and set the protocol to RDP
 3. Scroll down to the `Parameters` tab, and under `Network` set the hostname to the IP address of the windows server
 4. Under `Authentication`, set the username to `${GUAC_USERNAME}`.
 This will automatically pass through the username of the current logged in user to the host you're connecting to.
 5. Leave `Password` blank, add your domain name into the `Domain` field